gomorpheus/morpheus-docs/troubleshooting/Morpheus_Agent.rst

 * VMware Tools is installed on the template(s)
 * Credentials have been entered on the image if using custom or synced image.
 Credentials can be entered on images in the |LibVir| section
-* Sudo priveleges required for Linux
+* Sudo privileges required for Linux
 * Administrator User required for Windows (SID 500)

 Cloud-Init